tylerlong/ringcentral-create-conference-demo/README.md

 ## User story

-- driver call host
+- driver call host (manually)
-- host answer the call
+- host answer the call (automatically)
-- a conference is created
+- a conference is created (automatically)
-- driver is brought into the conference
+- driver is brought into the conference (automatically)
-- host call customer
+- host call customer (automatically)
-- customer answer the call
+- customer answer the call (manually)
-- customer is brought into the conference
+- customer is brought into the conference (automatically)